rafalp/Misago/dev-docs/plugins/hooks/remove-private-thread-member-hook.md

 # `remove_private_thread_member_hook`

-This hook allows plugins to replace or extend the logic for removing a user from a private thread.
+This hook allows plugins to replace or extend the logic for removing a member from a private thread.

 ## Location